tialmachado/tamaudit/README.md

-# Tattletale - IN PROGRESS
+# TamAudit - IN PROGRESS

 ## Audits activerecord models like a boss